 To reduce conflicts of interest, and know your advisor is required to act in your best interest, I recommend working with an advisor that is held to the fiduciary standard.

-To arm you further, I’ve compiled some common red flags I’ve seen over the years to look out for:
+I’ve compiled some common red flags I’ve seen over the years to look out for:

 Quick to Recommend